mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

   the (future) business owner to make a more informed decision**

 **Note**: only further analysis in the next stage after gathering the data will prove which machine learning method is better suited to use

+Staring off with importing the necessary Python libraries and setting pandas display options

 ```python